skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * 10 Yellow LEDs
   * 5 Blue LEDs
   * 10 \\(0.1\mu F\\) capacitors
+* Most CPUs (central processing unit) have a number of registers which store small amounts of data that the CPU is processing.
+In our breadboard CPU, we'll build three 8-bit registers: A, B, and IR (instruction register)
+  * A and B are general-purpose registers
+  * IR will be used for storing the current instruction that's being executed.
+* The arithmetic logic unit (ALU) part of a CPU is usually capable of performing various arithmetic, bitwise, and comparision operations on binary numbers.
+  * Our ALU is just able to add amd substract
+  * It's connected to the A and B registers
+  * Outputs either A+B or A-B

 ### Bus architecture and how registers transfers work
 * Our registers store 8 bits of data and interfaces (as in "provides interaction features") to the BUS